samyanez94/Cosmos-API/README.md

 # Cosmos API

-A python micro-service built using [Flask microframework](http://flask.pocoo.org) that passes back enhanced information from [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html).
+A python micro-service built using the [Flask microframework](http://flask.pocoo.org) that passes back enhanced information from [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html).

 This micro-service is adapted from NASA's [apod-api](https://github.com/nasa/apod-api).

-A fork from NASA's Astronomy Picture of the Day API.
-A microservice written in Python with the

 ## Table of contents
 1. [Getting Started](#getting_started)